 Please join us for a discussion of IP within your research context.
 This session will be for researchers in the sciences and health and medical research fields.
 Researchers in the humanities, creative arts and social sciences should attend this session instead.

-In this session, the Commercialisation team at Flinders University and Rob Chalmers (Senior Lecturer, College of Business, Government and Law, who has an extensive background in IP and commercialisation from a practice and academic perspective) will explore how to:
+In this session, the Commercialisation team at Flinders University will explore how to:

 The session will also highlight commercialisation of different types of intellectual property and give an overview of the University's IP Policy, including how staff and students can benefit from IP protection.

-Please note that no prior knowledge of IP is required to attend this session.
+Please note that no prior knowledge of IP is required to attend this session and you can bring your project to discuss with the team.

-This session will be held in person in the Noel Stockdale Room in the Central Library.
+This session will be held in person in Health Sciences Lecture Theatre Complex Room 3.06 at Bedford Park.
 Rural and remote colleagues or those who are unable to attend in person, please contact researcherpd.rds@flinders.edu.au.

 Information session